DerekCuevas/friend-list/README.md

 This approach builds on the patterns used in the part "observable" approach.
 Dispatching side effect's of updating the URL (updating the query) are managed with react-router's (history's) browserHistory.listen() method.

 #### Others
-Please send in a PR if you have a better solution.
+Please send in a pull request if you have a better solution.

 <!--
 ## Highlights